-Lighthof presents a new kind of coordination platform.
-Lighthof aims to be founded as a 'natural organisation', meaning a corporation that belongs to itself.
+Lighthof shall be founded as a 'natural property', which is a corporation that belongs to itself and thus cannot be sold.
 By this deliberate choice of legal entity, we assure that the organisation thrives as long as there is need for Lighthof, and it transforms once need transforms.
-This independence will maximise the adaptive capacity of Lighthof, meeting users' needs.
+This independence will maximise the adaptive capacity and resilience of Lighthof, meeting the needs of the global society.

 The idea for Lighthof got acknowledged in 2017 by the IEA's Stiglitz Essay Prize, and is evolving ever since.

 Lighthof is primarily designed to coordinate innovation activity across science, industry, and the global society.
 Innovations challenge societies and break through only if widespread social change takes place.
 Most often, innovation activity requires global crowd organising on multiple markets.
 Behavioural design and algorithmic governance might be implemented to accelarate acceptance of innovations.
 Lighthof enables global societies to be on par with businesses and science when participating in technology assessment and transformation processes.
 Collective purpose projects and 'natural corporations' can prefinance the search for new collective and open source solutions.
 Lighthof solves this task by combining three basic modules, which we call the Box, the Poll, and the Fund.

 Lighthof enables the global society to:

 Communicate and reflect on complex research and innovation matters

 Participate in socially relevant research, innovation, and technology assessment

 Coordinate with other players in the ecosystem during transformation processes shaping the global environment

 Co-determine common moral values and global norms, future dependencies, and decision-making spaces